What is Shareholder Resolution?

 Explanation

-In common parlance, the term ‘resolution’ means a formal decision made at a meeting employing a voting system.
+In common parlance, the term 'resolution' means a formal decision made at a meeting employing a voting system.
 Extending this understanding, shareholder resolution refers to the resolution by shareholders for a vote at the annual general meeting.
-Practically, the management committee opposes this, thus comes the requirement of voting for such resolution.
-Shareholders, holding a minimum specified percentage of voting rights in the organization, may propose to pass a resolution for aspects such as corporate governance, corporate social responsibility, etc. Specifically, for publicly held organizations in the United States, the Securities Exchange Commission (‘SEC’) regulates and manages submissions and the handling of shareholder resolutions.
+Shareholders, holding a minimum specified percentage of voting rights in the organization, may propose to pass a resolution for aspects such as corporate governance, corporate social responsibility, etc. Practically, the management committee opposes this; thus, the requirement of voting for such a resolution comes.
+Specifically, for publicly held organizations in the United States, the Securities Exchange Commission ('SEC') regulates and manages submissions and the handling of shareholder resolutions.

 - Shareholders may go for a resolution motion to not only raise a moral flag but also for a requirement for change in company policies, practices and disclosures, and such.
 The main aim of the shareholder is not to file letters with the company but to engage with the company.
 Ultimately, it is also possible for the company to improve in some areas post considering the requests made for resolution.
-Here, it is essential to note that These resolutions are not at all binding on the management of the organization.
+Here, it is essential to note that These resolutions are not at all binding on the organization's management.

 - However, the board of directors may still undergo the process of passing a shareholder resolution and take that as advice for the matter/case under consideration.
-It assists the board of directors in achieving a meaningful and effective decision for the organization as a whole.
+It assists the board of directors in achieving meaningful and effective decisions for the organization.
 It, simultaneously, also makes an impact on the positive image of the company.
-It shows that the decision is taken by the investors and directors together, and the management accepts any positive change.
+It shows that the investors and directors take the decision together, and the management accepts any positive change.

-The board of directors of the organization handles the day to day business and management of the organization.
-However, the shareholders do play a role when a significant decision concerning the direction and future of the company is concerned.
-Shareholders are expected to vote for such vital decisions by way of passing a resolution to that effect.
-Generally, there are two types of resolution, ordinary resolution and special resolution.
-However, there is a possibility of the third category of resolution coming in the picture at times, that is, unanimous resolution.
+The organization's board of directors handles the organization's day-to-day business and management.
+However, the shareholders play a role when a significant decision concerning the direction and future of the company is concerned.
+Shareholders are expected to vote for such vital decisions by passing a resolution to that effect.
+Generally, there are two types of resolution: ordinary and special.
+However, there is a possibility of the third category of resolution coming into the picture at times, that is, unanimous resolution.

 #1 – Ordinary Resolution

 Ordinary resolution means the resolution being passed at the annual meeting with a simple majority of votes by the shareholders, present or in proxy, or by-poll.
-Mostly, the majority of the business carried out at the annual general meetings is by way of ordinary resolution.
-Few examples where ordinary resolution shall be enough for the passing of the motion are:
+Most of the business carried out at the annual general meetings is by way of ordinary resolution.
+A few examples where ordinary resolution shall be enough for the passing of the motion are:

 - Buyback of Shares